MarvieEJr/MarvieEJr/README.md

 ## ✅ More About Goals/Objectives
 - Join the workforce as an up-and-coming Software Developer.
-- Continue to master my familiar programming languages, frameworks, and the "best practices" of programming.
+- Continue to master my familiar programming languages, frameworks, databases, and the "best practices" of programming.
 - Possibly venture into Cybersecurity or Data Science.
 - Take heed of the updates necessary for software development's future.